sdclibbery/limut/README.md

 If you feel I've used a sample where I shouldn't have, please get in touch!

+# Waveforms

+Some waveform tables are taken from the Web Audio Samples repo, under the Apache license: https://github.com/GoogleChromeLabs/web-audio-samples

 # Shaders

 Many shaders are based on ones from https://www.shadertoy.com/ , and the shadertoy synth uses the Shadertoy.com API to load shaders directly from shadertoy.